Get up to $4,190

 Ontario rebates & incentives

-ecoENERGY assessment with a Home Energy Audit
+ecoENERGY audit with a Home Energy Audit

 rebate from the Ontario government.